Appdome/appdome-api-python/README.md

 **JSON File Format:**
 The JSON file should contain an array of fingerprint objects.
 Each object must include:
 - `SHA`: The SHA-1 or SHA-256 certificate fingerprint (required)
+- `TrustedStoreSigning`: true/false Indicates whether the certificate fingerprint is used for store submissions (e.g., Google Play).
+(Optional; defaults to false)

 **Example JSON file (`fingerprints.json`):**
 ```json